-Below is an example of a curriculum plan for a student pursuing a two-year course of study in a master’s in communication program with an emphasis in PR and marketing.
+Below is an example of a curriculum plan for a student pursuing a two-year course of study in a master’s in communication program with an emphasis in marketing and public relations.
 Please note that the plan below is an example only, and that programs can vary in terms of their course content, titling, and sequencing.
-In addition, many master’s in communication programs provide students with a degree of flexibility in the order in which they complete their concentration classes.
-Typically, master’s in communication programs with a focus in PR and/or Marketing require the completion of between 30 and 60 course credits, which students can fulfill in between 12 and 24 months of full-time study, or 24 to 36 months of part-time study.
+In addition, many master’s in marketing communication programs provide students with a degree of flexibility in the order in which they complete their concentration classes.
+Typically, master’s in communication programs with a focus in Public Relations and/or Marketing Communication require the completion of between 30 and 60 course credits, which students can fulfill in between 12 and 24 months of full-time study, or 24 to 36 months of part-time study.

-2-Year Sample Curriculum Plan for a Master’s in Communication with a Specialization in Public Relations and Marketing
+2-Year Sample Curriculum Plan for a Master’s in Communication with a Specialization in Marketing Communication and Public Relations

 |Core Courses:||Core Courses:||Core Course:

 |Concentration Courses:||Concentration Courses:||Concentration Courses:

 Students should also note that, while some master’s in communication programs provide specific specializations in marketing and/or public relations, there are also programs that allow their students to specialize in a different area of communication while taking some electives in marketing or public relations.
-For example, the majority of master’s in strategic communication programs include coursework in PR and marketing.
-In addition, master’s in mass communication programs typically have some coursework or electives in marketing and/or public relations.
+For example, the majority of Master’s in Strategic Communication programs include coursework in PR and marketing.
+In addition, Master’s in Mass Communication programs typically have some coursework or electives in marketing and/or public relations.
 Finally, for students who are mainly interested in public relations, some colleges and universities also offer dedicated Master’s in Public Relations programs.